What’s happening in Minnesota

 MPR News Minnesota Today

 Good morning, Minnesota.
-Welcome to the weekend!
+Welcome to the weekend.

 Get the latest weekend forecast on Updraft.